CentML/centml-python-client/README.md

 # Pass the "centml" backend
 compiled_model = torch.compile(model, backend="centml")
-# Since torch.compile is JIT, compilation is only triggered when you call the model
+# Since torch.compile is JIT, compilation is only triggered when you first call the model
 output = compiled_model(inputs)
 ```

-By default, the centml compiler will send the model to a server at the URL `http://0.0.0.0:8090`. \
-You can change by setting the environment variables `CENTML_SERVER_IP` and `CENTML_SERVER_PORT`
+Make sure to set the environment variables `CENTML_SERVER_IP` and `CENTML_SERVER_PORT` to communicate with the desired server

 ### Tests
 To run tests, first install required packages: